nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 4. Test case: `find x` <br>
    Expected: No lessons are shown.
 A message indicating 0 lessons listed is shown in the response box.

+### Filter Feature

+##### Filtering a student in ___STUDENTS list___
+1. Prerequisites:
+    * List all students using the `list students` command.
+    * There are currently four students with "ENGLISH" as subjects.
+    * There are currently three students with "new" tag.
+    * There are currently two students with "yet to pay" remark. <br><br>

+2. Test case: `filter -subject english` <br>
+   Expected: Four students are shown in the list panel.
+A message indicating filtered student list successfully is shown in the response box.

+3. Test case: `filter -tag new` <br>
+   Expected: Three students are shown in the list panel.
+A message indicating filtered student list successfully is shown in the response box.

+4. Test case: `filter -remark yet to pay` <br>
+   Expected: Two students are shown in the list panel.
+A message indicating filtered student list successfully is shown in the response box.

+5. Test case: `filter -subject bio` <br>
+   Expected: List panel remains the same.
+A message indicating invalid filter format and subject constraints is shown in the response box.

+##### Filtering a lesson in ___SCHEDULE list___

+1. Prerequisites:
+    * List all lessons using the `list` command.
+    * There are currently four lessons with "PHYSICS" as subjects.
+    * There are currently two lessons on 12/12/2023, one lesson on 13/12/2023, three lessons on 14/12/2023.
+    * There are currently two lessons with no date specified. <br><br>

+2. Test case: `filter -subject physics` <br>
+   Expected: Four lessons are shown in the list panel.
+A message indicating filtered schedule list successfully is shown in the response box.

+3. Test case: `filter -on 2023/12/12` <br>
+   Expected: Two lessons are shown in the list panel.
+A message indicating filtered schedule list successfully is shown in the response box.

+4. Test case: `filter -after 2023/12/13` <br>
+   Expected: Five lessons are shown in the list panel (three lessons on 14/12/2023 & two lessons with no date specified).
+A message indicating filtered schedule list successfully is shown in the response box.

+5. Test case: `filter -before 2023/10/10` <br>
+   Expected: No lessons are shown.
+A message indicating filtered schedule list successfully is shown in the response box.

 ### Saving data